raahini07/raahini07/README.md

 SQL — Managing and querying data

 🐍 **Other**
-Python — Automation, data analysis, and more
+Python — Automation to make life easier, data analysis, and more